-The field location at which primary tactical-level, on-scene incident command functions are preformed will be the incident command post.
+The field location at which primary tactical-level, on-scene incident command functions are performed will be the incident command post.
 The locations of command posts vary depending on the incident type and complexity.
-Most require a fixed location; however some incidents require a mobile command post (remote incidents).
-See Annex 9100 GRS for details.
+Most require a fixed location; however, some incidents require a mobile command post (remote incidents).
+Command Posts will be determined on a case by case basis.
+Refer to 9700 Appendix on HOMEPORT.